eg396/IS601-M1/README.md

 ## git merge [branch]

-integrates changes from the specified branch into the user's currently inhabited branch
+integrates changes from the specified branch into the user's current branch